craigwinchester/raspberry-pi-wine-press/README.md

 Thats all I have for you right now...
 I will be back.

 Arduino sketch code added - Pretty sure this works.
 Got this from here: https://forum.arduino.cc/t/newbie-1st-project-will-this-work/897563/9
+Once you get the Arduino setup.
+You can use the ArduinoTest1.py to see if it works.